 Incorporated businesses operating in certain industries may be subject to additional taxes, such as relevant contracts tax (RCT) and professional services withholding tax.
-In addition, incorporated businesses are required to withhold income tax on payments to employees and directors of the company (pay-as-youearn income tax, or PAYE), and to withhold tax at 20% from payments of interest, dividends and certain royalties (unless exempted).
+Incorporated businesses are also required to withhold income tax on payments to employees and directors of the company (pay-as-you-earn income tax, or PAYE), and to withhold tax at 20% from payments of interest, dividends and certain royalties (unless exempted).
 They must also pay social insurance contributions in respect of employees.